HabanaAI/Model-References/PyTorch/examples/gpu_migration/nlp/DeepSpeedExamples/Megatron-DeepSpeed/README.md

    - Since HPU does not support CUDA kernels, there is no requirement to compile the kernels associated with CUDA (`megatron/initialize.py`).
    - Remove call to ds_report() which uses 3rd party calls to nvcc (`pretrain_gpt.py`).
    - HPU does not support fused_layer_norm_cuda (as explained above), therefore LayerNorm from Apex is used instead (It is eventually overwritten to torch.optim.LayerNorm by GPU Migration Toolkit) (`megatron/model/__init__.py`).
-   - HPU supports BF16 data type (For this particular topology, mixed precision support directly comes from [Habana's DeepSpeed](https://docs.habana.ai/en/latest/PyTorch/DeepSpeed/DeepSpeed_User_Guide/DeepSpeed_User_Guide.html)).
+   - HPU supports BF16 data type (For this particular topology, mixed precision support directly comes from [Intel Gaudi's DeepSpeed](https://docs.habana.ai/en/latest/PyTorch/DeepSpeed/DeepSpeed_User_Guide/DeepSpeed_User_Guide.html)).
 BF16 offers FP32-like dynamic range and loss scaling is not required in [BF16 mixed precision training](https://arxiv.org/pdf/1905.12322.pdf).
 Hence, cur_scale attribute is not available for BF16 Optimizer (`megatron/training.py`).
    - A script for running the Bloom model.
 Based on https://github.com/bigscience-workshop/bigscience/blob/master/train/tr1-13B-base/tr1-13B-round1.slurm (`scripts/run_bloom13b.sh`).

 4. To improve the performance, apply the patch (which sets skip_bias_add argument to False for mpu.ColumnParallelLinear & mpu.RowParallelLinear)